AhsanAsghar/upper_teeth_segmentation_with_roboflow/README.md

-This repository focuses on tooth numbering for lower teeth images using a model trained via Roboflow.
+This repository focuses on tooth numbering for upper teeth images using a model trained via Roboflow.
 It enables users to predict tooth numbers and generate instance masks for each tooth.

 Key Features:
-Dataset Preparation: Start by preparing and annotating your dataset for lower teeth segmentation.
+Dataset Preparation: Start by preparing and annotating your dataset for upper teeth segmentation.
 Upload your dataset to Roboflow and label each tooth with accurate segmentation masks.

 Model Training: Roboflow’s AutoML solution can be used to train an instance segmentation model on your custom dataset.
 Once trained, the code in this repository allows you to integrate seamlessly with your Roboflow account to perform inference on custom images.